ajeetdsouza/zoxide/README.md

 z foo/      # can also cd into actual directories

 zi foo      # cd with interactive selection using fzf

-zq foo      # echo the best match, don't cd

-za /foo     # add /foo to the database zr /foo     # remove /foo from the database
 ```

 ## Getting started